Wiener integrals with respect to the two-parameter tempered Hermite random fields: Wiener integrals with respect to the two-parameter tempered Hermite field of order one

 for any $H_1,\,H_2>1$ and $\lambda_1,\,\lambda_2>0$.
-Then it follows that the two-parameter tempered Hermite field of order one is a continuous semimartingale with canonical decomposition
+Then, it follows that the two-parameter tempered Hermite field of order one is a continuous semimartingale with canonical decomposition

 which reduces to \eqref{38}.
-Since $C = 0$, a extension of \cite[Theorem 3.9]{MR2024843} implies that $\{ Z^{1,\,H_1,H_2}_{\lambda_1,\lambda_2}\}$ is a finite variation process. \end{proof} \begin{remark} It is not hard to check that the two-parameter tempered Hermite field of order one is not a semimartingale in the remaining case when $\frac{1}{2}< H_1,\,H_2 < 1$. \end{remark} \paragraph{Conflicts of Interest:} The author declare that there are no conflicts of interest regarding the publication of this paper. \paragraph{Acknowledgement:} I would like to sincerely thank my supervisor Ezzedine Haouala for his amazing guidance and discussion in all the time of research and writing of this paper.
-This work was done during the preparation of my PhD at the university of Tunis El Manar.
+Since $C = 0$, a extension of \cite[Theorem 3.9]{Che2004:Gaussian} implies that $\{ Z^{1,\,H_1,H_2}_{\lambda_1,\lambda_2}\}$ is a finite variation process. \end{proof} \begin{remark} It is not hard to check that the two-parameter tempered Hermite field of order one is not a semimartingale in the remaining case when $\frac{1}{2}< H_1,\,H_2 < 1$. \end{remark}